For board meetings, see the board meetings page.

 We have, as UNC President Bill Friday famously said, a “mighty engine” for shaping these forces.
 And over the years, its power and potential has come from its willingness to adapt and reinvent itself.

 Land grant universities expanded our idea of “all useful learning,” as established in UNC’s original charter, and recognized higher education’s essential role in a modern economy.

-Campuses were transformed again when the GI Bill expanded our vision of college, ushering in a broader middle class in America.
+Campuses were transformed once again when the GI Bill expanded our vision of college, ushering in a broader middle class.

 And the struggle for civil rights established the opportunity to learn and achieve as the birthright of all Americans.

-We’re embracing that legacy and once again setting higher expectations.
+We’re embracing that legacy once again and setting higher expectations.
 Guided by the emerging needs of our state, and the ambitious Strategic Plan the Board of Governors unanimously adopted just over a year ago, we’re focused on the shared concerns that higher education has the power to address.

-And as we move ahead, I see three big issues that both keep me up at night, but also give me confidence in our mission.
+And as we move ahead, I see three big issues that both keep me up at night, as we say, but also giving me confidence in the importance of our mission.

 The first is economic mobility.
 We hear about it a lot and we read about it a lot.
 The American Dream holds that talent and hard work lead to a better life — that those willing to put in the effort can prosper.

 When that belief begins to fray, we all suffer.
 Our politics become more troubled, our common future more clouded.
-Without confidence in the American Dream, we will fail to tap the talent we need to thrive.
+Without confidence in the American Dream, we will fail to tap the talent, the human potential, we must have to thrive.